 This plant has a mild fragrance

-With its green foliage and beautiful, showy flowers, the Egyptian stars brings vibrancy and life to your garden; not only through its bright presence but also by attracting butterflies and hummingbirds, amongst other wild life.
+Pentas lanceolata is commonly known as Egyptian Starcluster after the pretty flowers.
+It's a popular choice of tender perennial garden plant, especially with butterflies!
+With the green foliage and beautiful, showy flowers, the Egyptian Stars brings vibrancy and life to your garden; not only through their bright presence but also by attracting butterflies and hummingbirds, amongst other wildlife.
 Plant it as a bedding plant, ground-cover, slope and erosion control and enjoy their rich jewel tones and the atmosphere they create.
 Good for privacy, they are also widely used in traditional medicine across Africa.

 Pests include spider mites, whiteflies and aphids.
 Generally disease free.